 Simulate your processor with ModelSim.
-Refer to your earlier lab handouts if you need to refresh yourself about how to use ModelSim.Be sure to add all of the .sv files, including the one containing your ALU.
+Refer to your earlier lab handouts if you need a refresher on how to use ModelSim.
+Be sure to add all of the .sv files, including the one containing your ALU.
 Add all of the signals from Table 1 to your waves window.
 (Note that many are not at the top level; you'll have to drill down into the appropriate part of the hierarchy to find them.)